All writing

 You can create a keyring using the keyring a command followed by the set option:

-If you have an OAuth creds you can add as many elements that you want into into rtr1 or any namespace you choose.
+If you have OAuth (Open Authorization) creds you can add as many elements that you want into into rtr1 or any namespace you choose.

 Geting your Credentials